0xn3/nidds/README.md

-To test that everything is up and running execute the following:
+To test that everything is up and running execute the following

 ```
 ping -c 1 136.161.101.53